 Research in the Department of Mathematics is organised into a number of groups interacting with each other and other departments.
 A brief description of the groups and their research interests are given below.
-Each of the groups maintains its own web pages, and much more detailed information about amongst other things, research, postgraduate studies and seminars can be found there.
+Each of the groups maintains its own web pages, and much more detailed information about research, postgraduate studies and seminars can be found there.

 The Pure Mathematics Group

 The areas of research of the pure mathematics group include global analysis, arithmetic, differential and hyperbolic geometry, number theory, representation theory, topology and interactions of these areas with dynamics, physics, engineering and computer science (robotics).
 The Pure Mathematics Group web pages.

 The group has a wide range of interests in the numerical and mathematical analysis of partial differential equations.
 Its research areas in numerical analysis include finite element, multigrid and spectral methods.
 The Numerical Analysis Group web pages.

 The Mathematical and Theoretical Particle Physics Group

 Our research activities fall into the broad categories of quantum field theory, string theory and gravity, cosmology and solitons in field theory.
 The group's interests are complementary to those of particle physicists belonging to the Institute for Particle Physics Phenomenology, and together we form the Centre for Particle Theory.
 The Mathematical and Theoretical Particle Physics Group web pages.